 Observations from Photo Retouching

 Customers – always hire the best photographer you can afford.
 Don’t go cheap if the photos are important.

 I recently encountered an unusual situation when a customer requested retouching on some of her wedding photos.
-But her photographer had included a “no alterations” clause in the photo contract, prohibiting any edits or retouching by anyone other than the photographer.
+The issue was that her photographer had included a “no alterations” clause in the photo contract, prohibiting any edits or retouching by anyone other than the photographer.
 If the customer wanted any retouching done, they had to buy the service from the photographer.

 A quick web search showed that a few other wedding photographers also have a no-alterations clause.
 I did not find any other type of photographer who had a similar contract clause, only wedding photographers.
-However I did find one wedding photographer whose contract specifically stated that the customer is free to use/edit/print their photos in any way they want, except for commercial use, and to enjoy and share their photos as much as possible.
-(This is a good marketing move.)
+However I did find one wedding photographer whose contract specifically stated that the customer is free to use/edit/print their photos in any way they want, except for commercial use.
+It went on to say that the customer should use and share their photos as much as possible.
+What a good marketing move!

-While I understand that photographers have moral rights over their work and that poorly executed retouching can reflect badly on the photographer, this type of restriction seems overly restrictive.
+While I understand that photographers have moral rights over their work and that poorly executed retouching can reflect badly on the photographer, a no-alterations clause seems overly restrictive, especially for private use.

-It’s quite possible this clause violates Canada’s Competition Act, Section 77, which addresses “exclusive dealing.”
+It’s quite possible such a clause violates Canada’s Competition Act, Section 77, which addresses “exclusive dealing.”
 This law prevents a supplier or manufacturer from forcing customers to work only with them.
-Canada’s copyright law also allows customers to make alterations to photos for private use, meaning they are free to edit their images as they see fit.

-The photos that the customer sent me for retouching had clear technical issues—exposure, colour, contrast, and saturation problems—that the photographer should have fixed before delivering the final images.
-Additionally, many of the photos needed retouching, such as smoothing the bride’s skin tone, removing stray hairs, adjusting a crooked tie, and cleaning up distracting backgrounds.
+Additionally, this customer’s wedding photos really did need retouching to smooth the bride’s skin tone, brighten eyes, add catchlights, remove stray hairs, adjust a crooked tie, and clean up distracting backgrounds.
 I did all the retouching requested and the customer was happy with the results.

+Observations from Photo Retouching